kbrodt/tor4/README.md

 # Usage

-You can use it as mini-`torch`: the interface is kept as much as possible the same.
+You can use it as `torch`: the API is almost the same.

 Here an example on MNIST dataset.
 To train using simple linear layers run: